-• The recommended dose is an initial dose of 80 mg, followed by 40 mg given every other week starting one week after the initial dose.
+• The recommended dose is an initial dose of 80 mg, followed by 40 mg given every other week starting one week after the initial dose administered by subcutaneous injection.
+The first dose of 80 mg can be given as two 40 mg injections.